 There are multiple different studies that state that personality can be inferred by a picture.

-From the demographic information we obtained from the Dempgraphic Extraction tools, we were to get 2 different metrics that may give us insight into the personality of a person .
+From the demographic information we obtained from the Demographic Extraction tools, we were able to retrieve 2 different metrics that may give us further insight into the personality of a person .

 Smile index – the degree to which a person is smiling in the picture